Royal East Kent Yeomanry: 1/1st Royal East Kent Yeomanry

 On 23 February, the GOC EEF (Lt-Gen Sir A.J.
 Murray) sought permission from the War Office to form the 229th, 230th and 231st Brigades into a new division.
 The War Office granted permission and the new 74th (Yeomanry) Division started to form.
 The 230th Brigade joined the division at Deir el Balah between 9 and 13 April.
 The battalion remained with 230th Brigade in 74th (Yeomanry) Division for the rest of the war.

 With the 74th Division, the battalion took part in the invasion of Palestine in 1917 and 1918.
 It fought in the Second and Third Battles of Gaza (including the capture of Beersheba and the Sheria Position).
 At the end of 1917, it took part in the capture and defence of Jerusalem and in March 1918 in the Battle of Tell 'Asur.
 On 3 April 1918, the Division was warned that it would move to France and by 30 April 1918 had completed embarkation at Alexandria.

-In May 1918, the battalion landed at Marseilles, France with 74th (Yeomanry) Division.
+In May 1918, the battalion landed at Marseille, France with 74th (Yeomanry) Division.
 It served in France and Flanders with the division for the rest of the war.
 By 18 May, the division had concentrated around Rue in the Abbeville area.
 Here the dismounted Yeomanry underwent training for service on the Western Front, particularly gas defence.

 On 14 July 1918 the Yeomanry Division went into the line for the first time, near Merville on the right of XI Corps.
 From September 1918, as part of III Corps of Fourth Army, it took part in the Hundred Days Offensive including the Second Battle of the Somme (Second Battle of Bapaume) and the Battles of the Hindenburg Line (Battle of Épehy).
 In October and November 1918 it took part in the Final Advance in Artois and Flanders.
 By the Armistice it was near Tournai, Belgium, still with 74th (Yeomanry) Division.